yifanga/duckov-mods-collection/readme.md

 [h3]更新计划[/h3]
 [list]
 [*] 优化配置页面，集成到游戏设置中
 [/list]

 [hr]
-[h1]One-Click Search for Scattered Items [/h1]
+[h1]One-Key Search for Ground Items [/h1]
-[h2]Struggling to find ground items while organizing your inventory?[/h2] No worries!
-After subscribing to this MOD, simply press the [b]H key[/b] to search for ground items just like containers, allowing you to quickly locate target items!
+[h2]Can't find items on the ground while organizing your inventory?[/h2] Don't worry!
+After subscribing to this MOD, press the [b]H key[/b] to search ground items like containers, quickly locating target items!
-(Note: This MOD is purely an assistant tool - not a full-map search.
-The one-click pickup range matches your character's default pickup radius)
+(Note: This mod is purely an auxiliary tool, not a full-map search.
+The one-key pickup range matches the character's default pickup range)
+In addition to one-key search for nearby ground items, it now supports searching nearby loot crates (only searches crates generated after enemy deaths and skips the search process).
+This feature requires enabling in the configuration according to the update notes and is disabled by default.
-We recommend pairing this MOD with [b][url=https://steamcommunity.com/sharedfiles/filedetails/?id=3597089297]Detailed Weight Status[/url][/b] to become a true inventory management expert :steamhappy:
+This mod is recommended to be used with the [url=https://steamcommunity.com/sharedfiles/filedetails/?id=3597089297]More Detailed Weight Status[/url] mod to help you become an expert organizer :steamhappy:
-➤ [b]Thoroughly optimized and tested[/b]
+➤ [b]Performance optimized and extensively tested[/b]
-➤ Please report any issues in the comments section
-➤ If you enjoy this MOD, please support us with a [b]thumbs-up or comment[/b] - we appreciate it!
+➤ Please report any issues promptly in the comments section ➤ If you enjoy this MOD, please support it by [b]liking or leaving a comment[/b].
+Thank you!
 [h3]Recent Updates[/h3]
 [list]
-[*] 2025-11-04 Added multi-language support and character bubble notifications: pressing H will now prompt "Move closer" when items are nearby but out of reach, and "No items found" when nothing is nearby
+[*] 2025-11-04 Added multilingual support.
+New character speech bubble prompts: Pressing H when items are nearby but not close enough prompts "Need to get closer"; no items nearby prompts "No items found."
-[*] 2025-11-05 Added key binding customization: First enable the mod in-game through the mod manager, then copy the mod directory path from the top of the page.
-After exiting the game, navigate to the LootNearbyItem folder in your mod directory.
-Edit and save the config.txt file following the included instructions to change your hotkey
+[*] 2025-11-05 Added key rebinding support: First enable the mod in-game via the mod management page, then copy the top mod directory path and exit the game.
+Open the LootNearbyItem folder in the mod directory, where config.txt is the configuration file.
+Follow the instructions to modify settings and save to change the hotkey.
+[*] 2025-11-06 Added an organize button for ground items on the right side to keep items organized!
+Supports searching nearby loot crates (only enemy-generated crates).
+Note: Skips the search process.
+Enable in configuration, disabled by default.
 [/list]
-[h3]Upcoming Features[/h3]
+[h3]Planned Updates[/h3]
 [list]
-[*] Support for searching nearby containers (configurable option, disabled by default) [*] Integrated configuration menu within the game's settings [/list]
+[*] Optimize configuration interface and integrate it into game settings.
+[/list]